bytedance/GiantMIDI-Piano/README.md

 # GiantMIDI-Piano

-GiantMIDI-Piano [1] is a classical piano MIDI dataset include 10,854 MIDI files of 2,786 composers.
+GiantMIDI-Piano [1] is a classical piano MIDI dataset contains 10,854 MIDI files of 2,786 composers.
+The curated subset by constraining composer surnames contains 7,236 MIDI files of 1,787 composers.
 GiantMIDI-Piano are transcribed from live recordings with a high-resolution piano transcription system [2].

 Here is the demo of GiantMIDI-Piano: https://www.youtube.com/watch?v=5U-WL0QvKCg